johnrcd/rovi-blog/_drafts/2024-04-13-repetition.md

 For a final boss without an actual final boss to fight, I thought it was actually pretty good.
 The fact that the arena changed in sync with the music made it feel like a rhythm game, which I thought was funny.

-The most interesting part of this version is that the B section melodies got revamped to support the boss fight.
+The most interesting part of this version is that the B section melodies got revamped to fit in with the boss fight.
 The B section works by having two melodies go back and forth with eachother, but in order to make the arena rapidly change when the B section was playing, I cut the lengths of each melody by half, making each part change twice as fast.

 Other than that, I suppose the main different thing is that the second and third A section in the second loop (totally not difficult to follow whoops) was cut.
 This was made during the development of the boss, as I didn't like how long it was getting.